The Best BBQ Ribs In ChicagoHere’s where to find the best ribs in the city.

 Earl’s in Jefferson Park is wonderful.
 For one thing, this restaurant has a drive-through (very convenient in 2020) and they serve fresh donuts.
 All that is nice, but we’re here to talk about their baby back ribs.
 The rub they use is spicy but doesn’t overwhelm the flavor of the meat, which has a fantastic crispy bark and kind of tastes like bacon.
 The ribs are topped with your choice of sauce (Carolina, Georgia, Chicago hot, or original) but the move is to order the sweet and spicy original and then dip the ribs into a side of the vinegary Georgia.

-Ok - we understand that rib tips are not technically ribs.
+Ok—we understand that rib tips are not technically ribs.
 But the sheer perfection of the ones at Lexington Betty’s earns it a place on this list.
 They’re meaty and tender, with a deep pink smoke ring and a ton of flavor.
 And their sauce, inspired by Chicago mild sauce, is some of our favorite BBQ sauce in the city, period.
-Right now there are three places you can find these rib tips - a food truck, One Eleven Food Hall in Pullman, and the brand new Dr. Murphy’s food hall in the Medical District.
+Right now there are two places you can find these rib tips—One Eleven Food Hall in Pullman, and on North Avenue.